What does it cost to create a website using the TestOnline™ software?

 |Training and support

 To put this into perspective, our flagship website, HamTestOnline™, currently gets about 1,600 unique visitors and 80,000 hits per day.
 It uses about 15GB of disk space.
 So if your website gets that big, you'd be paying about $2,400 per month for web hosting and the use of the software.
 For our website that's roughtly 15% of monthly sales.

-The setup fee includes all steps required to get your website up and running (JVM, software, database, DNS entries, etc.).
+The setup fee covers our effort to get your new website up and running (JVM, software, database, DNS entries, etc.).

 The monthly fee includes: